- American Physical Society Sites

-Physicists find employment in an astounding variety of settings after earning their degrees--including high schools, government funded labs, on wall street, in medical physics facilities, and high tech industries, just to name a few!
+Physicists find employment in a variety of settings after earning their degrees--including high schools, government funded labs, on wall street, in medical physics facilities, and high tech industries, just to name a few!

-Explore the career track profiles below and learn about the educational background, salary, future outlook, and daily activities that are typical for some of the common career tracks for physicists.
+Explore our career track profiles to learn about typical educational background, salary, future outlook, and daily activities.